 You may qualify for help paying for premiums or Part D medications.
 A low-income subsidy program called Extra Help is available for seniors who need assistance.

 If you go more than 63 days in a row after your Initial Enrollment Period without Part D prescription drug coverage, Medicare will charge you a higher Plan D premium.
 Texas Medicare Advantage plans that include Part D coverage avoid these higher premiums.

 6.)
 A Medicare supplement insurance (Medigap policy) plan is not a Medicare Advantage plan

-Medicare supplement plans are health insurance policies and are secondary to Original Medicare.
-Medicare Advantage plans combine Original Medicare Parts A and B, and sometimes Part D, into a single plan.
+Medicare supplement plans are health insurance policies that are secondary to traditional Medicare Part A and Part B. Medicare Advantage plans combine Medicare Parts A and B, and sometimes Part D, into a single plan.

-Members must present their member ID card, not their Original Medicare card, when receiving services.
+Medicare Advantage members must use their member ID card, not their Medicare card when receiving services.

 8.)
 Medicare Advantage protections